lordmauve/python-now/lessons/00-how-to-use.md

 ## Getting Started

-When you see prompts like `>>>`, this indicates code fragments that you can edit and run.
+When you see prompts like `>>>`, this indicates code fragments that you can edit.
+You can run it either by pressing the `Enter` key, or by clicking the "Run" button.
 Python prints the result of evaluating the code.

 ```repl
 >>> "hello world!"